Mileena28/Mileena28.github.io/_posts/2025-06-22-when-everything-you-knew-was-a-lie.md

 Thirteen years, and the wound still bleeds through their words.
 How could it not?
 Their sister was sacrificed to protect an image.
 Sent away like a shameful secret instead of a child who needed justice, needed healing, needed someone to believe her.

 When the pain finally became unbearable, she chose the only door she could find.
-And their parents—those guardians of righteousness—couldn't even honor her in death.
+And their parents, those guardians of righteousness, couldn't even honor her in death.
 Attending an apostate's funeral might displease Jehovah.
 Even if that apostate was your daughter.
 Even if her life ended because no one protected her when it mattered.

 The same absence marked their grandparents' funerals.
 Death after death, and the empty chairs where family should have been standing.
 All for an organization that protected the abuser and exiled the abused.